oddbird/oddleventy/content/blog/2017/tips-and-tools-we-love.md

 ## Adobe Experience Design

-[Sondra Eby] can’t say enough about [Adobe Xd], a new prototyping app that’s still in beta.
+[Sondra Eby] can’t say enough about [Adobe XD], a new prototyping app that’s still in beta.
 The tutorial is quick, fun, and easy to follow!
 Create clickable mockups of user flows to share with team members and clients.
 The latest updates makes it possible for everyone – even people